chrisli0629/Bootcamp/00-Instructions/ACC Bootcamp Weekly Roadmap.md

   * Drop
   * How to Design a Mongo Schema

-OFF WEEK : 13 - 19 May
+* Week 9: Consuming APIs

+  * Params
+  * Queries (URL Encoding)
+  * Parsing & Stringifying
+  * Viewing objects and arrays in Chrome browser & Postman

-* Week  9: SQL Databases
+* Week 10: SQL Databases

-  * Concepts
+  * Concepts - what is relational db and why is it popular?
   * Select Statements
   * Filtering
   * Joins - Inner, Outer, Full, Cartesian